 3) Identify your most valuable customers

-Behavioral analytics provides you with insights on online browsing behavior and spending patterns; using these insights, you can identify your best customers.
-We’re talking your high-value customers who are repeat buyers and advocates of your brand—knowing who they are would enable you to tailor your business strategy to ensure they stick around.
+Behavioral analytics provides insights into online browsing behavior and spending patterns; you can identify your best customers using these insights.
+We’re talking to your high-value customers who are repeat buyers and advocates of your brand—knowing who they are would enable you to tailor your business strategy to ensure they stick around.
 Sales teams can devote more time to them, and customer service can work more proactively if incoming data indicates they may leave.

 Which age group do your repeat customers fall in?
 What is their gender?
 Geographical location?
 Big data can provide these important details and more to help you create products that appeal to these demographic groups.

 Most importantly, knowing who your most valuable customers are gives you the advantage of sending the right message to the right people, sometimes even at the right time.
-You can send personalized communications, offers, and discounts to these customers to elevate the experience they have with your brand.
+You can send personalized communications, offers, and discounts to these customers to elevate their experience with your brand.
 Birthday discounts?
 Special offers?
 Count us in.

 4) Optimize the in-store shopping experience

 One thing retailers should keep in mind is that many consumers today like to take a blended approach to shopping.
-Since the rise of eCommerce, online shopping is becoming increasingly popular—as of 2021, roughly 27.6 percent of the global population are online shoppers.
-If you have an eCommerce platform, the smart move would be to integrate your in-store strategy with your online strategy to create one continuous brand experience.
+Since the rise of eCommerce, online shopping has become increasingly popular—as of 2021, roughly 27.6 percent of the global population are online shoppers.
+If you have an eCommerce platform, the smart move would be to integrate your in-store strategy with your online system to create one continuous brand experience.

 Consistency of service and experience across channels helps improve customer satisfaction, especially for the savvy customer.
-These are the customers who may compare online and in-store prices, collect coupons, or examine a product in store before deciding to purchase it online later.
+These customers may compare online and in-store prices, collect coupons or examine a product in-store before deciding to purchase it online later.

-It would be remiss of retailers to focus solely on one channel.
-Retailers that use an omnichannel strategy earn 91 percent greater year-over-year customer retention rates compared to ones that don’t.
+It would be remiss for retailers to focus solely on one channel.
+Retailers that use an omnichannel strategy earn 91 percent greater year-over-year customer retention rates than those that don’t.

 5) Improve product pricing